by Lisa McGrimmon

 At the end of a long day of standing, helping customers, possibly tolerating hot sun or damp rain, the last thing you want to deal with is a fussy, difficult booth teardown.
 Apply some good organization and planning now, so at the end of each show you can get your booth safely packed up and get yourself well on your way home for some well-earned relaxation.

-I've mentioned this rule in other articles on this site, but it's important - remember that early tear-downs are not acceptable to show organizers.
+Early tear-downs are not acceptable to show organizers.
 If you want to maintain a good relationship with show organizers (and if you want to be invited back to the show again) you'll need to respect this rule.

 As soon as people start tearing down their craft displays, customers stop shopping.
-Early tear-downs, no matter how quiet a show may get near the end of the day, are disrespectful to show organizers and other professional crafters at the show.
+Early tear-downs, no matter how slow a show may get near the end of the day, are disrespectful to show organizers and other professional crafters at the show.

 Teardown your craft show booth in the reverse order that you set up the booth.
 Box up all of your stock in a way that allows for easy storage and protects it from damage, then pack your display items, and finally your craft canopy or other rigging.